 2. Lakshmana reincarnated as Balarama

 Lakshmana once said that since he is younger to Rama, each command by his elder brother had to be obeyed by him.
 This is the reason why his wish to become the elder brother was fulfilled in the next incarnation.
 While Lord Vishnu became the younger Lord Krishna, Sesh Naag became the elder brother Balarama.

 Lakshmana was an incarnation of Sheshnag, and Sheshnaag is inseparable from Vishnu, so when Vishnu descended on earth as Rama, Sheshnaag incarnated as Lakshman.
 When Vishnu later incarnated as Krishna, Sheshnaag accompanied him as his elder brother Balarama.

 3. Lakshmana is also known as ‘Gudakesh.’

 During Rama’s exile, Lakshman decided to stay awake for 14 years.
 He requested Nidra Devi, the Goddess of Sleep, not to give him sleep for 14 years so that he could be awake and guard Rama and Sita.
 Nidra Devi was impressed with his dedication and granted him the boon.

 This is the reason why Lakshmana is also known as Gudakesh.
 This was a very strong condition that made him capable of killing Meghnad.
 Meghnad had a boon that he can only be killed by a Gudakesh, a person who has defeated sleep.

 4. Lakshmana never saw the face of any lady for 14 years

 5. Lakshmana killed Ravana’s son Indrajit

 After the battle, Sage Agastya came to Ayodhya.
-The Sage said, Meghnad was not an ordinary demon, he was a conqueror of Indralok.
+The Sage said, Meghnad was not an ordinary asura, he was a conqueror of Indralok.
 He also possessed the three ultimate weapons of Trimurti, Brahmastra, Narayanastra, and Pashupatastra and he could only be killed by someone who has not eaten, slept or seen the face of a woman for 14 years.
 Peoples were surprised that how Lakshman could fulfil these conditions.